-Recent Graduate Outcomes: Recent graduates from our program have successfully obtained employment or admission to doctoral programs, including the following:
+Recent Graduate Outcomes: Recent graduates from our program have successfully obtained employment or admission to doctoral/professional programs, including the following:

-- industry jobs at IDEXX, Nephron Pharmaceuticals, Benchmark Animal Health, Envirologix, EMD Serono
+- industry jobs at IDEXX, Nephron Pharmaceuticals, Bristol Myers Squibb, Benchmark Animal Health, Envirologix, EMD Serono

 - research assistant positions at various universities

-- M.S. graduates enrolling in Ph.D. programs at UNC-Chapel Hill, D.O. medical school at the University of New England, Icahn School of Medicine at Mount Sinai
+- M.S. graduates enrolling in Ph.D. programs at UNC-Chapel Hill, Tufts University School of medicine, University of New England College of Medicine, Icahn School of Medicine at Mount Sinai

-- Ph.D. graduates obtaining postdoctoral fellowships at Massachusetts General Hospital, Mount Desert Island Biological Laboratory, West Virginia University, University of Pittsburgh, the Ohio State University, Columbia University
+- Ph.D. graduates obtaining postdoctoral fellowships at Massachusetts General Hospital, Mount Desert Island Biological Laboratory, Jackson Laboratory, West Virginia University, University of Pittsburgh, The Ohio State University, Columbia University